-Each day (after you have taught the formation of dates) ask a different student to tell you that day's date (month and day only).
+Each day (after you have taught the formation of dates) ask a student to tell you that day's date.
 Then, have the class repeat it.

-6. What Country is This?
+6. What Country is this?
 (Social Studies)

-Each day (after you have introduced the German world) point to a German, Austrian or Swiss city on a map and ask a different student to tell you the country and the name of the city, in German.
-Then, have the class repeat the City in German.
+Each day (after you have taught the geography of the target language) point to a country on a map and ask a student to tell you what country it is.
+Then, have the class repeat it.